 To provide access to many electronic databases, ebooks, films, librarian chat, internet and other resources, an open computer lab is available to GC students and the public.
 The full text databases are also available from every computer on the campus network as well as from home.
 Software loaded on these computers includes Microsoft Office and Google Chrome.
 The library also participates in TexShare, and is a member of AMIGOS, which provides OCLC access.
+The Library provides access to research and information literacy help from Librarians through email, phone, chat, zoom and our LMS product.

 Circulating books are checked out for two weeks.
 DVDs are available for circulation and are checked out for a sevenday period.
 The library is "open stack" and students are encouraged to browse.
 New books are shelved in the area near the circulation desk for easy inspection by faculty and students.
 The mission of the Grayson College Library is to meet the appropriate informational needs of both the individual and the community and to provide quality services and materials.
 The library is committed to cooperating with other information agencies whenever possible, and to continuous improvement.